OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

 * When importing a Target Definition from the Designer, the **Datatype** column it's already considered for inserting each row; if the Datatype column is an integer even if it's already defined in the database as a Varchar, the IPC server will mantain the Datatype from the Target Definition.
 This will lead to the error: Data conversion overflow/error.

-### Importing from a flat file
-* When defining the values from the CSV, **each row should match the datatype defined by the Target Definition**, if not, the Workflow will try to do a CAST and eventually will lead to an error type.
-*

 # Explaining Errors
 * Everytime an error occurs in the session of the kind: Target Failed Rows or Total Transformation Errors, if some bada data is encountered, the IPC server doesn't do a commit, instead the server does a rollback.
 [Rollback instead of commit, info](https://network.informatica.com/thread/4051 "Rollback on Bad rows Informatica Power center server")
 * The Informatica Power Center serves has something called **commit interval**, option which does a commit every N-Rows inserted.
     * The *commit interval* option can be found inside the Wofkflow -> Edit tasks -> Properties tab -> General Options Section -> Commit interval
     * By default the commit interval option is "10000" rows.
     * Note: A commit interval is the no. of rows at which the intergration service will apply the commit to the target. *Increasing the commit interval is considered as one of the target side performance optimization technique.*

 ## Session log
 * In the Task Details section: